navis-org/navis/docs/source/install.rst

 .. note::
    There are two optional dependencies that you might want to install manually:
    :ref:`pyoctree <pyoc>` and :ref:`rpy2 <rpy>`.
-The latter is only relevant if you intend to use pymaid's R wrappers.
+The latter is only relevant if you intend to use navis's R wrappers.

 Step-by-step instructions